rkjohny/open_json/README.md

 public:
     Student() {
-        // Important: assign null as the default value of the member, so if we dont set a valid value, it will be ignored and will not be serialized id = nullptr;
+        // Important: assign null as the default value of any pointer member variable, so if we dont set a valid value, it will be ignored and will not be serialized id = nullptr;
     }